nikolapeja6/gi-crispr-cas9/_includes/crispr.md

 CRISPR technology has also been applied in the food and agricultural industries to vaccinate industrial cultures (for yogurt, for example) against viruses.
 It is also being used in crops to improve yield, drought tolerance and nutritional properties.
 Another potential application is to create **gene drives**.
 These are genetic systems, which increase the chances of a particular trait passing on from parent to offspring.
 Eventually, over the course of generations, the trait spreads through entire populations, according to the Wyss Institute.
 Gene drives can aid in controlling the spread of diseases such as malaria by enhancing sterility among the disease vector — female Anopheles gambiae mosquitoes — according to the 2016 Nature Biotechnology article.
 In addition, gene drives could also be used to eradicate invasive species and reverse pesticide and herbicide resistance, according to a 2014 article by Kenneth Oye and colleagues, published in the journal Science.

-TODO add picture for CRISPR and red eyes in mosquitos, and how to pass the desired trait through generations.
+{% include image.html url="http://discovermagazine.com/~/media/Images/Issues/2015/may/mosquito7.jpg" description="Left: One copy of the altered gene is inherited, leading to a 50 percent chance of passing it on per generation.
+Right: By altering both chromosomes, gene drives ensure both copies of the altered gene are inherited, leading to a 100 percent chance of passing it on. [^10]" %}

 ### Drawbacks

-Even though it has a lot of positive ponts, CRISPR-Cas9 is not without its drawbacks.
+Even though it has a lot of positive points, CRISPR-Cas9 is not without its drawbacks.

 "I think the biggest limitation of CRISPR is it is not a hundred percent efficient," Church told Live Science.
 Moreover, the genome-editing efficiencies can vary.
 According to the 2014 Science article by Doudna and Charpentier, in a study conducted in rice, gene editing occurred in nearly 50 percent of the cells that received the Cas9-RNA complex.
 Whereas, other analyses have shown that depending on the target, editing efficiencies can reach as high as 80 percent or more.